Image Credit: dmitry_islentev/Shutterstock.com

 In 2010, Brazil traded almost 80 mineral commodities and globally stood out as a leading mineral producer.
 The country owns the fifth largest iron ore reserves in the world.

-Brazil produces 70 mineral commodities including four fuels, 45 industrial minerals, and 21 metals.
-The country’s gold seems to be evenly divided among major producers like Yamana Gold, Kinross and Anglo Gold Ashanti and also smaller companies like Jaguar and Eldorado Gold.
+Brazil produces 70 mineral commodities, including four fuels, 45 industrial minerals, and 21 metals.
+The country’s gold seems to be evenly divided among major producers like Yamana Gold, Kinross, and Anglo Gold Ashanti and also smaller companies like Jaguar and Eldorado Gold.
 As of December of 2018, Brazil’s gold production reported a total of 81,000 kilograms (kg).